wparker781/REACT/README.md

 From a scientific perspective, REACT transforms decades of historical TLE data into a high-resolution record of thermospheric density as a function of latitude, longitude, and time.
 These reconstructions provide unprecedented coverage of the upper atmosphere, supporting studies of solar-terrestrial coupling, greenhouse gas–driven thermospheric cooling, and the impacts of space weather events on the orbital environment.
 The TLE dataset spans more than 50 years, and thus provides a long-term atmospheric specification for consistent comparison between space weather events across the space age.

-# Key Methods
-**Global Correlation Modeling:** Captures dynamical correlations between satellites, using debris objects as reference “sensors.”

-**Gaussian Conditioning:** Produces uncertainty-aware estimates of orbital decay rates and propagations by combining space weather drivers with observed satellite dynamics.

-**Maneuver/Anomaly Detection:** Identifies likely maneuvers when satellite dynamics diverge from passive population (i.e. debris) responses.

-**Coordinate-Descent Density Reconstruction:** Infers neutral density fields (ρ₀, H, q) directly from TLE-derived orbital decay rates.

 # Use Cases
+**Collision Risk Assessment:** Provides improved capability for satellite tracking and trajectory predictions during geomagnetic storms, reducing false conjunction alerts and unnecessary maneuvers.

 **Transparency in Satellite Operations:** Enables third-party monitoring of maneuvering behavior using publicly available data, increasing trust and accountability in LEO.

-**Collision Risk Assessment:** Provides improved capability for satellite tracking and trajectory predictions during geomagnetic storms, reducing false conjunction alerts and unnecessary maneuvers.

 **Thermosphere Research:** Offers a long-term, spatially resolved dataset for studying space weather impacts, atmospheric tides, and climate-driven density trends.